AnandVishesh1301/AnandVishesh1301/README.md

-## Hi there! 👋 I'm Vishesh
+## Hey! 👋 I'm Vishesh

 Passionate about ML and spend most of my time these days building agentic systems, memory engines, and tools that make dev workflows less painful.
-Currently a CS student at UC (Honors, 3.9 GPA) where I'm a research assistant @ the CincyNLP Lab—working on RL for reasoning models and Interpretability.
+Currently a CS student at UC (Honors, 3.9 GPA) where I'm a research assistant @ the CincyNLP Lab, working on RL for reasoning models and Interpretability.
 When I'm not in the lab or at a hackathon, I'm probably building something with MCPs, RAG systems, or trying to make Git less annoying.

 ---